vectranetworks/SentinelOne/README.md

 s1.py is a python script that provides an API level integration between SentinelOne and Cognito Detect.
 Contextual information is obtained from SentinelOne and applied to a host in the form of tags.
 This is triggered manually by adding a specified tag to a host, or automatically based on the host's Threat and Certainty scoring.
-Host enforcement (blocking/unblocking) can be triggered by manually adding a specified tag to a host.
+Host enforcement (blocking/unblocking) can be triggered by manually adding a specified tag to a host or automatically by pre-defining a minimum Threat and Certainty scoring threshold.

-# Fork extra features
+# Features

 - Only SentinelOne tags with a "S1" prefix are appended/removed from the Cognito host.
 Existing tags are untouched.
 This allows the use of custom host tags without being overriden.
+- Auto-blocking of SentinelOne hosts when a pre-defined Threat and Certainty scoring minimum is met by a host.

 ## Prerequisites